The Role of Principal Leaders in Shaping a Great Education

 A Flexible Executive Format Program

 Leading to an M.A. in Educational Leadership, the Principal Leadership program’s cohort-based, executive-style format brings educational peers together to study, network and learn as a unit throughout the program.
-Participants engage in online classes during the school year, and attend two residencies on Rider’s Lawrenceville Campus each summer.
+Participants engage in online classes during the school year, and attend two residencies on Rider University’s Lawrenceville Campus each summer.

 The program’s flexible blended learning format recognizes the demands of the teaching profession while maintaining the rigors of a quality leadership training program.
 Participants pursue their graduate studies without interrupting their professional and personal responsibilities.

-Candidates complete their graduate studies in two years, and are eligible to sit for both the principal and supervisor certificates.
+Candidates complete their graduate studies in two years, and are eligible to apply for both New Jersey’s Principal and Supervisor Certificates.

 Details are available from the Office of Graduate Admission at 609-896-5036.